gboehl/dynare/src/source/the-model-file.rst

     |br| This optional command declares the trend variables in the
     model.
 See ref:`conv` for the syntax of MODEL_EXPR and VAR_NAME.
-Optionally it is possible to give a LaTeX name to the variable.
+Optionally it is possible to give a :math:`\LaTeX` name to the variable.

     The variable is assumed to have a multiplicative growth trend.
 For an additive growth trend, use ``log_trend_var`` instead.